popolin/idecoder/README.md

 **Dependencies**

-Marx.Idecoder has a dependency on:
+Idecoder has a dependency on:
-1. jQuery version >= 1.10.x
-2. JQuery Ace Rails  1.0.1
+1. gem execjs (sstephenson/execjs)

 ## Contributing